 Tax Increment Financing (TIF) is a flexible financial tool used by municipalities to leverage new property taxes generated by a specific project or projects within a defined geographic district (e.g., TIF District 8, etc.).
 Any portion of the new taxes generated may be used to finance public or private projects, including the construction of affordable housing, for a defined period for up to 30 years.
 TIFs are economically beneficial to municipalities because the Town's budget is funded primarily through property taxes.
 Property taxes are dependent upon the valuation of all real property within the Town.
-Property values impact: (1) the amount of money the Town receives from the state for education; (2) the amount of money the Town receives as its share in state income and sales tax, known as municipal revenue sharing; and (3) the amount of money the Town pays in taxes to fund Cumberland County government and services.
-The higher the valuation of the Town, the more the Town pays in taxes and the less it receives from the state aid to education.
+Property values impact: (1) the amount of money the Town receives as its share in state income and sales tax, known as municipal revenue sharing; and (3) the amount of money the Town pays in taxes to fund Cumberland County government and services.
+The higher the valuation of the Town, the more the Town pays in taxes and the less it receives from the state in revenue sharing and state aid to education.
 In other words, by failing to shelter certain geographic areas/projects in a TIF district, municipalities can expect: (1) less state aid for education; (2) less municipal revenue sharing dollars; and (3) more county taxes.